Itaú plans to announce a digital bank

 Overall, Itaú's digital bank offers an excellent opportunity for consumers looking for convenient and cost-effective banking solutions.

-With its innovative technology and comprehensive set of financial products, Itaú's digital bank is poised to revolutionize the way people think about banking in Brazil and beyond banking: The announcement of a digital bank by one of Brazil's largest banks signals the growing trend of using technology to improve customer service and reduce costs
+With its innovative technology and comprehensive suite of financial products, Itaú's digital bank is set to revolutionize the way people think about banking in Brazil and beyond.
+The announcement of a digital bank by one of Brazil's largest banks signals the growing trend of using technology to improve customer service and reduce costs.

 What the digital bank will offer: Itaú intends to offer several services that are not available in traditional banks

-Itaú, one of the largest banks in Brazil, announced its intention to launch a digital bank that will offer several services not currently available in traditional banking institutions.
+Itaú, one of the largest banks in Brazil, has announced its intention to launch a digital bank that will offer several services not currently available at traditional banking institutions.

 The new digital bank is expected to offer a range of financial products and services, including loans, credit cards, savings accounts and investment opportunities.

-One of the differentials of Itaú's digital bank will be the personalized customer service.
+One of the distinguishing features of Itaú's digital bank will be personalized customer service.

 The bank plans to use advanced algorithms and artificial intelligence technology to provide customers with personalized financial advice based on their individual needs and preferences.

-This personalized approach will allow clients to make more informed financial decisions and achieve their goals faster.
+This personalized approach will enable clients to make more informed financial decisions and achieve their goals faster.

-In addition to personalized assistance, Itaú's digital bank will also offer state-of-the-art security features designed to protect customers' personal information against cyber threats.
+In addition to personalized advice, Itaú's digital bank will also offer cutting-edge security features designed to protect customers' personal information against cyber threats.

-With modern security measures such as two-factor authentication and biometric identification tools such as facial recognition or fingerprint scanning technology, customers can be confident that their personal data is safe when transacting through the new digital platform.
+With modern security measures such as two-factor authentication and biometric identification tools such as facial recognition or fingerprint scanning technology, customers can rest assured that their personal data is safe when transacting through the new digital platform.

-Itaú's decision to announce a digital bank should bring numerous benefits to its customers.
+Itaú's decision to announce a digital bank should bring countless benefits to its customers.

 Firstly, the introduction of a digital bank means that customers will have access to banking services 24 hours a day, seven days a week.